Holy Priest DPS

-Due to modifications to the class since the last expansion Warlords of Draenor, Holy Priest DPS is no longer a viable DPS spec, especially in a raiding environment.
+Due to modifications to the Priest class since the last expansion Warlords of Draenor, Holy Priest DPS is no longer a viable DPS spec, especially within a raiding environment.
 The Discipline and Shadow spells and abilities have been removed for the Holy specification, making the DPS output significantly lower than in previous expansions.

 Stats priority for Holy Priest DPS

 The Holy Priest DPS only has four primary statistics to build on:

 Intellect > Haste (until Smite is around 1.2 seconds cast > Critical Strike > Versatility

 Intellect translates directly into damage.
 The more intellect your Priest has, the more damage (and more healing if you are playing as an off-healer) they will achieve: you can’t have enough of it.
 More is better.
 Gain as much Intellect as quickly as possible in early game by taking any gear that has a higher Intellect value.

 Critical Strike rating is the probable chance of scoring double damage on a target.

 Versatility provides a percentage increase to your damage and healing spells, while also reducing the damage taken for a percentage amount.

 Mastery only affects your healing spells (Mastery: Echo of Light).
 Mastery is a dead secondary stat as this is for healing only.
 Concentrate on getting gear that has Critical Strike and Haste as secondary stats.